Niyathi3011/ImageClassification-ClipModel/README.md

 Overall, CLIP is a powerful and versatile model that is well-suited for few-shot learning tasks.

-I implemented the following three models:
+I implemented the following three methods:

-* Basic few-shot learning model
+* CLIP ( chosen model )
-* Few-shot learning model with the nearest mean classifier
+* Nearest class Mean based classification with encoded image feature using CLIP
-* Few-shot learning model with my own network
+* Extending CLIP with one layered fully connected network

 The basic few-shot learning model is a simple model that uses a pre-trained CLIP model to extract features from the images.
 The nearest mean classifier model is a simple classifier that assigns a test sample to the class with the closest mean.
 My own network is a simple neural network with a single hidden layer.